Find Affordable College Courses

 Denver, CO

-University of Denver did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, University of Denver did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
 DU is a fairly large private not-for-profit school located in the city of Denver.

 About 82% of the students majoring in journalism at the school are women while 18% are male.